 A lecture course that examines video as an art form, its relationship to the development from television and other art forms, and surveys current work in the medium.
 Materials fee required.
-Prerequisites: VIS 22, 84, and 111.
+Prerequisites: VIS 22, 84, and 111 graphic themes from the past 200 years.
+Prerequisite: